adutta4/cse15l-lab-reports/lab-report-1-week-2.md

 Since I am on a Windows computer, I also had to install OpenSSH.
 This can be done from settings, going to Apps, then Optional Features.
 Search for OpenSSH and install, as shown below:
 ![Image](openssh-install.png)

+Now, you can open a new terminal in VS Code, and to log in remotely, use the `ssh` command, followed by the course specific account.

 ## Step 3 - Trying Out Commands

 ## Step 4 - scp Command: Moving Files